European Arrest Warrant: what it is, procedure and who to turn to for all-round protection

 This is one of the reasons why International Lawyers Associates is so well-known throughout the country and beyond.

-The merit is due to its dense and capillary European and worldwide network of offices in which lawyers are able to follow the affairs of each individual client with the utmost speed and efficiency.
+Our expertise and skill is due to our network of European and worldwide network of offices where our lawyers are able to follow the affairs of each individual client with the utmost speed and efficiency.
+We pride ourselves on our client engagement and we also offer a level of service and contact to love ones which is always a dimension in such international cases.

 Regarding the EAW, it is necessary to participate directly in criminal defence, dictating the lines of defence also by means of colleagues, assistants, third associates and partners who come into contact with the detainee and/or the assisted person.

-Supported by his direct knowledge of Spanish, Portuguese, French and English, Attorney Tirelli is able to interface personally with the client, as well as with the local judiciary prosecuting the defendant, no matter where he is.
+Supported by his direct knowledge of Spanish, Portuguese, French and English, Attorney Tirelli is able to interface personally with the client/requested person, as well as with the local judiciary/prosecuting authorities the defendant, no matter where he is.

 International issues such as the surrender of arrested persons from and abroad are – needless to say – very delicate indeed: one need only think of the Uruguayan and Argentinian military, requested by the Court of Rome as part of the trial instituted for the mass executions to the detriment of the so-called desaparecidos of Italian origin; think again of the trial against the dictator of Panama, General Manuel Noriega, requested by Italy in connection with the murder of Minister Ugo Spadafora.